microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Add-PowerBIEncryptionKey.md

 ```

 ### -KeyVaultKeyUri
-The uri of the KeyVaultKeyUri parameter is an Uri to the version of the AzureKeyVault key to be used.
+Uri to the version of the "Azure Key Vault" key to be used.
-The keyvault key need to adhere to the requirements and recommendations that SQL Azure has for BringYourOwnKey
+The keyvault key need to adhere to the requirements and recommendations that SQL Azure has for bringing your own key

 ```yaml
 Type: String